ecupaio/dcgffl/_pages/travel-program.md

       link: ''

 ---
+### Thanks to all our 2021 Travel Players!

+**Congratulations to the Senators for bringing home a championship trophy to D.C. at Gay Bowl!**

 ### About the Travel Program

 The DCGFFL’s wealth of talent comes together annually to represent DC at two national tournaments — Pride Bowl (Chicago, early June) and Gay Bowl (annually rotating city, early fall).